Fredonian Rebellion: Aftermath

 The rebellion changed the dynamic between settlers and local tribes.
 Although the Cherokee repudiated the rebellion, their initial support caused many settlers to distrust the tribe.
 The rebellion and subsequent Mexican army response also changed the settlers' relationships with other tribes.
 In preceding years, the Tawakoni and Waco tribes, allied with various Comanche bands, had regularly raided Texas settlements.
 Fearing that the tribes, like the Cherokee, could ally with other groups against Mexican control, Bustamante began preparations to attack and weaken all hostile tribes in East Texas.
 On learning of the imminent invasion, in April 1827 the Towakoni and Waco sued for peace.
 In June, the two tribes signed a peace treaty with Mexico, promising to halt all raids against Mexican settlers.
 The Towakoni then assisted their allies, the Penateka Comanche, in reaching a treaty with Mexico.
 When Bustamante's troops left Texas later that year, the Towakoni and Waco resumed their raiding.
 The Comanche tribe upheld their treaty for many years and often assisted Mexican soldiers in recovering livestock stolen by the other tribes.

 The failed rebellion also affected Mexican relations with the United States.
 Even before the revolt, many Mexican officials had worried that the United States was plotting to gain control of Texas.
 Once the rebellion came to light, officials suspected that Edwards had been an agent of the United States.
-To help protect the region, a new, larger, garrison was established in Nacogdoches, to be commanded by Colonel Jose de las Piedras.
+To help protect the region, a new, larger garrison was established in Nacogdoches, to be commanded by Colonel Jose de las Piedras.
 As a direct result of Edwards's actions, the Mexican government authorized an extensive expedition, conducted by General Manuel de Mier y Terán, to inspect the Texas settlements and to recommend a future course of action.
-Mier y Teran's reports led to the Law of April 6, 1830, which severely restricted immigration into Texas.
-Within Texas the laws were widely denounced both by recent immigrants and by native-born Mexicans, and led to further armed conflict between Mexican soldiers and Texas residents.
+Mier y Teran's reports led to the Law of April 6, 1830, which severely restricted immigration into Texas and stopped the import of slaves.
+Under the law, Mexicans who agreed to relocate to Texas would get good land, free transportation to Texas, and some financial assistance.
+Convicts would be sent to Texas to build fortifications and roads to stimulate trade.
+Within Texas the laws were widely denounced both by recent immigrants and by native-born Mexicans and led to further armed conflict between Mexican soldiers and Texas residents.

 Some historians regard the Fredonian Rebellion as the beginning of the Texas Revolution.
 Historian W.B.
 Bates remarked that the revolt was "premature, but it sparked the powder for later success".
 The people of Nacogdoches played instrumental roles in other rebellions in Texas over the next few years; in 1832, they expelled Piedras and his troops from Nacogdoches, and many Nacogdoches residents participated in the Texas Revolution.